Voirsy/front-end/README.md

 # Voirsy

-Install needed dependiencies by using:
+Install needed dependencies by using:

 ```
 npm ci